Sullivan's Island in Charleston County, South Carolina — The American South (South Atlantic)

 Confederate Battery Marshall fortified this site during the Civil War.
 In 1864, the Confederates' H.L.
 Hunley departed Breach Inlet and became the first submarine to sink an enemy warship.
 The Hunley itself sank after destroying the Federal blockading ship U.S.S.
 Housatonic four miles offshore.

 Topics.
-This historical marker is listed in these topic lists: Colonial Era • Native Americans • Railroads & Streetcars • War, US Civil • Waterways & Vessels.
+This historical marker is listed in these topic lists: Colonial Era • Indigenous Peoples and Communities • Railroads & Streetcars • War, US Civil • Waterways & Vessels.
 A significant historical year for this entry is 1670.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Victory at Breach Inlet (a few steps from this marker); Battle of Sullivan’s Island (a few steps from this marker); Charles Town in the American Revolution (a few steps from this marker); Liberty or Death (a few steps from this marker); Thomson Park (a few steps from this marker); British Attack at Breach Inlet / Battery Marshall (a few steps from this marker); Lord Cornwallis (approx. 0.4 miles away); African American Cemetery (approx. 1˝ miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Victory at Breach Inlet (a few steps from this marker); Battle of Sullivans Island (a few steps from this marker); Charles Town in the American Revolution (a few steps from this marker); Liberty or Death (a few steps from this marker); Thomson Park (a few steps from this marker); British Attack at Breach Inlet / Battery Marshall (a few steps from this marker); Lord Cornwallis (approx. 0.4 miles away); African American Cemetery (approx. 1½ miles away).
+Touch for a list and map of all markers in Sullivan's Island.